Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 }
 ```

-Company-Board template should have all the executive roles assigned to the board only and shareholders should be able to change the board or do the major changes to the system.
+`Company-Board` DAO should have all the executive roles assigned to the board only and shareholders should be able to change the board or do the major changes to the system.

 #### Remediation

-Remove `EXECUTE_ROLE` and `RUN_SCRIPT_ROLE` roles in Agent app from the shareholders (while preserving shareholders as the roles manager).
+Remove `EXECUTE_ROLE` and `RUN_SCRIPT_ROLE` roles in Agent app from the shareholders (while preserving shareholders as the role managers).

 ---------------------